-How regularly you should replace your air filters could depend on the following:
+How frequently you need to replace your air filters could rely on the following:

 - Number of pets

 - Household size